Chart Color Schemes

 North Kellyville is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-North Kellyville's dwelling structure, as per the latest Census, consisted of 82.6% houses and 17.3% other dwellings such as semi-detached homes, apartments, and others.
-This compares to Sydney metro's figures of 87.7% houses and 12.3% other dwellings.
-Home ownership in North Kellyville stood at 13.7%, with mortgaged dwellings at 58.3% and rented properties at 27.9%.
+North Kellyville's dwelling structures, as per the latest Census, consisted of 82.6% houses and 17.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 82.6% houses and 17.4% other dwellings.
+Home ownership in North Kellyville stood at 13.7%, with mortgaged dwellings at 58.3% and rented ones at 27.9%.
 The median monthly mortgage repayment was $3,250, higher than Sydney metro's average of $3,000.
-Median weekly rent in North Kellyville was $600, aligning with Sydney metro's figure.
-Nationally, North Kellyville's mortgage repayments were significantly higher at $3,250 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent in North Kellyville was $600, matching Sydney metro's figure but significantly higher than the national average of $375.
+Nationally, North Kellyville's mortgage repayments were higher at $3,250 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing